0

 The objective of this qualification is to support a role in the workplace.
 It is designed for learners who currently hold a licence from the Security Industry Authority (SIA) to work as a Security Officer and need to be brought up to date with the new licence-linked qualification requirements.

 PLEASE NOTE: YOU CANNOT ATTEND THIS COURSE WITHOUT A VALID IN-DATE FIRST AID CERTIFICATE.
-CONTACT US FOR OUR FIRST AID COURSE DATES AND DETAILS IF REQUIRED.
+CONTACT US FOR OUR FIRST AID COURSE DATES AND DETAILS.
+SPECIAL OFFER -FREE EMERGENCY FIRST AID AT WORK COURSE INCLUDED (IF REQUIRED).

 How long will it take?